nanobox-io/nanobox-docs/source/cli/sim/up.html.md

 title: sim up
 ---

 The `sim up` command is the quickest way to get a simulated production platform up and running in your Nanobox VM.
-It will generate a deployable build package, create and start a sim environment inside your Nanobox VM, deploy your build package into the sim environment, then provision and start code and data services specified in your boxfile.yml.
+It will generate a deployable build package, create and start a sim environment inside your Nanobox VM, deploy your build package into the sim environment, then provision and start web, worker, and data services specified in your [boxfile.yml](/app-config/boxfile/).

 ### Usage
 ```bash